-From the architecture of the TFC system it follows that the front-end electronics that is fed by the same output of the TFC Switch is receiving the same timing, trigger, and control information.
-That is, a part of the Front-End electronics connected to a TFC Switch output cannot be operated in different running mode than another part belonging to the same output.
+From the architecture of the TFC system, it follows that the front-end electronics that is fed by the same output of the TFC Switch is receiving the same timing, trigger, and control information.
+In other words, a part of the front-end electronics connected to a TFC Switch output cannot be operated in a different running mode from another part belonging to the same output.
 Hence, the association of the front-end electronics to the different outputs of the TFC Switch defines the boundaries between the smallest sub-systems that can be operated independently.

-The TFC Switch has been designed as a 16x16 switch and thus allows the LHCb detector to be divided into 16 sub-systems.
+The TFC Switch has been designed as a 16x16 switch and thus allows the LHCb detector to be divided into 16 'atomic' sub-systems.
 To increase the partition granularity an option exists whereby four TFC Switches are deployed in order to divide the LHCb detector into 32 sub-systems.